Systematic Alien Verification for Entitlements: 2008 Mandate of E-Verify

 Around 2008, E verify became a fully fledged program mandated for some employers.
 Until 2008, DHS conducted Privacy Impact Assessments (PIAs) for the individual systems used in SAVE and E-Verify, specifically the VIS and PCQS.
 However, in 2010, DHS switched to conducting PIAs for the programs as seen by their end users, i.e., PIAs for SAVE. and E-Verify.

 Over time, the use of SAVE has been increasingly mandated for various federal and state programs.
 For example, the use of SAVE was optional for agencies administering the Supplemental Nutrition Assistance Program, but with the Agricultural Act of 2014 it became mandatory.

 Integration of social security data, 2025

 At the end of the Biden administration USCIS was planning SAVE upgrades to enable checking voters' citizenship status.
-In March 2025, Trump executive order laid the base for DOGE to integrate SAVE with data from the Social Security Administration.
+In March 2025, Trump's laid the base for DOGE to integrate SAVE with data from the Social Security Administration.
 In April SAVE use became free of charge.
 In May it was reported that Palantir was contracted to employ its Gotham software for this purpose.
 As of June 2025, most states could not yet use SAVE to check eligibility for voter registration, because they did not collect Social Security numbers for voter registration.
 Furthermore, the DHS did not send a "system of records notice", as mandated by the Privacy Act of 1974, to give public notice, that there are new ways personal information is collected.